genedelisa/SystemSounds/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

+## Summary

-This is an example showing the use of iOS/iPadOS system sounds.
+This is a Swift example showing the use of iOS/iPadOS system sounds.

 ## Blog post for this example.